manuelhenke/henkebyte/content/resources-overview.md

 ---
 <the-lead>
   This is a collection of my favorite resources which levitate my development workflow.
+Also be sure to checkout out my <a href="https://github.com/manuelhenke?tab=stars" target="_blank">starred repositories on GitHub</a>.
 </the-lead>

 <hr class="my-4" />